olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 There are various ways to add CSS style rules to your custom element.
 You could simply add a `‹style›` tag to your template.

-The most efficient one is to override the `styles()` getter of your Lit-Element and make it return a [constructable stylesheet](https://wicg.github.io/construct-stylesheets/) — or an array thereof; in your `wcp-summary.js` definition:
+The most efficient way is to override the [`styles()` static getter](https://lit-element.polymer-project.org/guide/styles#static-styles) of your Lit-Element class and return a [constructable stylesheet](https://wicg.github.io/construct-stylesheets/) — or an array thereof; in your `wcp-summary.js` definition:

 ```
 import { SummaryStyles } from "./wcp-summary.css.js";